yellowbean/absbox-doc/docs/source/modeling.rst

 The ``Ledger`` won't hold any cash,but serve a purpose of record.
 The `balance` or `transaction amount` of ``Ledger`` was used to calculate amount to pay bonds or transfer amount in accounts.

+Enough explain for finance people, from engineering pespective, ``Ledger`` is just a ``stateful variable`` during whole projection period 😎

 Examples